apex/up/docs/07-guides.md

   up-example.com           renews Sep 19 19:40:50
 ```

+By default domains purchased with Up have privacy protection enabled, hiding your contact information from [WHOIS](https://en.wikipedia.org/wiki/WHOIS).

 ### Deploying to Stages

 Before deploying to the staging and production stages, first tweak the application a little to include the `UP_STAGE` environment variable: